Diabetes is considered a never-ending disease. Read this article to know more.

-Diabetes mellitus is a life style associated disorder which is characterized by increased levels of blood sugar.
-Diagnosis of diabetes is not a temporary phenomenon but an event which affects an individual for the rest of life.
-Population of type 2 diabetes mellitus is on rise continuously.
-In 2010, 6.4% population of the world was found to be having diabetes.
+Diabetes mellitus is a lifestyle-associated disorder that is characterized by increased levels of blood sugar.
+Diagnosis of diabetes is not a temporary phenomenon.
+This condition is a slow life-threatening event that affects individuals for the rest of their lives.
+The population of type 2 diabetes mellitus is rising continuously.
+In 2010, 6.4% of the world was found to be having diabetes.

-It is important to mention that diagnosis of diabetes mellitus type 2 is not restricted only to adults.
-Now increasingly the trend is being observed in children and adolescents who are overweight and have two or more additional risk factors.
-This trend indicates long lasting adverse effects on world's overall health and will also affect its economy.
+It is important to mention that the diagnosis of diabetes mellitus type 2 is not restricted only to adults.
+The trend is increasingly being observed in children and adolescents who are overweight and have two or more additional risk factors.
+This trend indicates long-lasting adverse effects on the world's overall health and will also affect its economy.

-It is very important to know that type 2 diabetes mellitus can stay in the body without any symptoms for years together.
+Type 2 diabetes mellitus can remain in the body without any symptoms for a prolonged time.
 Some of the common symptoms are:

-Uncontrolled diabetes in long run results in kidney failure, problems related with eyes (diabetic retinopathy), numbness of feet (diabetic neuropathy), non-healing wounds, hypertension, coronary artery disease, cerebrovascular disease, peripheral vascular disease etc. Skin problems are also common in people with diabetes.
+Uncontrolled diabetes, in the long run, results in kidney failure, problems related to eyes (diabetic retinopathy), numbness of feet (diabetic neuropathy), non-healing wounds, hypertension, coronary artery disease, cerebrovascular disease, peripheral vascular disease, etc. Skin problems are also common in people with diabetes.

-Conventional medicine has been dealing with the menace of diabetes for long and is successful to some extent.
-But being a life style disorder, more emphasis needs to be given on life style modification.
-This fact brings attention towards yoga.
+Conventional medicine has been dealing with the menace of diabetes for a long time and is successful to some extent.
+But being a lifestyle disorder, more emphasis needs to be given on lifestyle modifcation.
+This fact brings attention to yoga.

 Management of diabetes includes:

 There are more than 70 research papers that prove the efficacy of yoga for diabetes prevention and management.
 The safest and most effective way to overcome diabetes is by yoga.
 The various yoga practices which are found to be beneficial for diabetics are listed below.